chocolatey/docs/input/en-us/agent/setup.md

 1. Add this group to the share permissions with "Read" Access
 1. Add this group to the NTFS permissions with "Read" Access

-**Note**:  You'll need to add this group itself and not nest it inside of another one.
+> :memo: **NOTE**  You'll need to add this group itself and not nest it inside of another one.

 ### The agent service is not picking up the new license